 Here are a few guidelines for matching metal finishes to your bathroom cabinets:

-• Blue and black bathroom cabinets look gorgeous with brass faucets and cabinet pulls.
+- All shades of blue as well as black bathroom cabinets look gorgeous with brass faucets and cabinet pulls.

-• White and gray bathroom cabinets pair beautifully with chrome, polished nickel, or brass fixtures for a timeless look.
+- White and gray bathroom cabinets pair beautifully with chrome, polished nickel, or brass fixtures for a timeless look.

 Should bathroom cabinet hardware match the faucet?